cs4s/cs4s.github.io/home/introduction.md

 ## About

-The University of Newcastle **Coding &amp; STEM 4 Schools (CS4S)** team provides professional learning opportunities for, and conducts research into, the teaching and learning of Computer Science, Coding, Computional Thinking and STEM in primary and secondary schools.
+The University of Newcastle **Coding &amp; STEM 4 Schools (CS4S)** team provides professional learning opportunities for, and conducts research into, the teaching and learning of Computer Science, Coding, Computational Thinking and STEM in primary and secondary schools.
 The focus areas of the professional learning opportunities and research run by the CS4S team are:

 - The implementation of the Digital Technologies learning area of the national Australian Curriculum